ichord/At.js/README.md

 * [@ichord](https://github.com/ichord)

 ### Hi
-Let me know you are using it, so I will work harder on it.
+Let me know if you are using it, so I will work harder on it.
-And if you like **At.js** ?!
-Tell me by adding website [here](https://github.com/ichord/At.js/wiki/Sites)
+If you like **At.js** ?!
+Tell me by adding the website [here](https://github.com/ichord/At.js/wiki/Sites)
 Hope you like it, Thanks.! :)

 ---